Lex4dev/Lex4dev/README.md

 - 👀 I’m interested in Web3 technology
 - 🌱 I’m currently learning Blockchain, DAO and DeFi
 - 💞️ I’m looking to collaborate on Web3 projects
-- 📫 You can rich me by tg: @lexey
+- 📫 You can reach me by tg: @lexey

 <!---
 Lex4dev/Lex4dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.